Protecting the environment

 Effluents

-For effluents as well as other environmental releases, our goal is to facilitate across the Group the consolidation of the various initiatives carried out locally and subject to specific regulatory frameworks, in particular on the optimization of the frequency at which our facilities are cleaned.
+For effluents as well as other environmental releases, our goal is to facilitate across the Group the consolidation of the various local initiatives carried out locally and subject to specific regulatory frameworks, in particular on the optimization of the frequency at which our facilities are cleaned.
 In this sense, our vigilance translates into conservative guidelines.
 For example, many sites must recover and treat a large portion of manufacturing water discharges in accordance with related standards for hazardous waste.

 Hazardous waste